-Minor supervised by an interdisciplinary faculty committee, administered by Chemical and Biological Engineering.
-The Biomedical engineering minor is a unique opportunity for engineering students to acquire a multi-disciplinary engineering and life sciences background for entering the field of biomedical engineering.
+Minor supervised by an interdisciplinary faculty committee, administered by the Chemical and Biological Engineering Department.
+The Biomedical Engineering minor is a unique opportunity for engineering students to acquire a multi-disciplinary engineering and life sciences background for entering the field of biomedical engineering.

 The program is open to all undergraduate engineering students at Iowa State University.
 This minor will provide students with a foundation of core biology and engineering relevant to further study in biomedical engineering along with an introduction to the application of engineering principles to biomedical problems from a multidisciplinary perspective as well as the applications within the majors of the participating departments.
 Minor requirements are as follows:

-A minimum of 16 cr. meeting the six requirements below with a minimum of 9 of those credits not being used to meet degree requirements and a minimum of 6 cr. at the 300 level or above.
-For most students this last stipulation will probably result in 18 cr. being taken.
+A minimum of 17 cr. meeting the six requirements below with a minimum of 9 of those credits not being used to meet degree requirements and a minimum of 6 cr. at the 300 level or above.
+No more than 3 cr. of 490 credit may be applied to this minor.

 |BIOL 212||Principles of Biology II||3|